What are the short circuit withstand levels for 400kV, 220kV, and 132kV transformers?

 Requirement: ≥ 140°C.

-Importance: Ensures fire safety of the transformer.
+Importance: Ensures the fire safety of the transformer.

 Acidity (Neutralization Value) Test